The Gavia-II is derived from the Stelvio-II and differs from it in the following ways:

 - Setup assistance: The Gavia comes owner receives remote support, whereas the Stelvio owner receives a personal visit, setup and mentoring session from Galibier.
 The Gavia owner may purchase support separately.

 The drive system and bearing are identical, and all parts are interchangeable and of identical quality.
 Like all Galibier products, the Gavia is manufactured in the USA where we maintain close control over all phases of production.
-Click tabs below for specification details.
+Click the tabs for specification details.

 The Drive System (click on photo for more details)